Moatman/gg-to-jabroni/README.md

 1) Go to the Extensions page (under "More Tools")
 2) Tick the "developer mode" checkbox
 3) Drag the Source.crx file onto the page

+Edit December 19, 2014: Need to bughunt.
+Chrome isn't liking this (even dev chrome).
+Edit 2: Fixed it.
+Needed to repack the crx.
+Gamergate -> Jabronis is now functional